hhu-stups/prob-rodinplugin/README.md

 - Install Eclipse (Indigo/Juno) for RCP Development

 - Import the projects into Eclipse.
-You can leave out de.prob.releng.
 At this point Eclipse will complain about errors, the reason is that the target platform (i.e., Rodin) hasn't been setup yet).

 - Open the file prob_target.target from the de.prob.core project and click on "Set as Target Platform".
 Grab a coffee.